ComradeHonk/dotfiles/README.md

 - ✅️ **Complete** - I have made all currently planned changes
 - ⚠️ **WIP** - There are still some changes/additions planned

-When I complete/plan modifications I will update statuses accordingly.
+When I complete modifications or plan new ones, I will update statuses accordingly.

 | Package   | Config status |
 |-----------|---------------|